dfm/emcee/docs/tutorials/quickstart.rst

         return -0.5*np.dot(diff, np.linalg.solve(cov,diff))

-It is important that the first argument of the probability function is the position of a single “walker” (a *N* dimensional ``numpy`` array).
+It is important that the first argument of the probability function is the position of a single "walker" (a *N* dimensional ``numpy`` array).
-The following arguments are going to be constant every time the function is called and the values come from the ``args`` parameter of our :class:`EnsembleSampler` that we’ll see soon.
+The following arguments are going to be constant every time the function is called and the values come from the ``args`` parameter of our :class:`EnsembleSampler` that we'll see soon.

-Now, we’ll set up the specific values of those “hyperparameters” in 5
+Now, we'll set up the specific values of those "hyperparameters" in 5
 dimensions:

 .. code:: python